IAAC-MOeC/MOeC_2023/README.md

-# Man_Made_Geographies
+# IAAC_MOeC 2023

-Hello Studio 12 students!
+Hello MOeC students!

 This repository contains grasshopper examples that you can use for your case studies.
 Feel free to download them and play with them. 🛬

-Files instructions are coming.

 enjoy!!